 Rolleston College – Establishing ways of working

 Rolleston College (Horoeka Haemata), is a brand new, purpose–built school that opened its doors to 220 Year 9 students in Term 1 2017.
 The college is located in Rolleston, in the rapidly growing Selwyn district.
-The school's roll is expected to exceed a thousand students by 2021.
+The school's roll is expected to exceed 1000 students by 2021.

 During 2016, as the school was being built, principal Steve Saville was building a team, who in turn were building an innovative approach to teaching and learning.
 He outlines what this process entailed for him and his team.

 Building a vision

 When developing the school’s vision, the team endeavoured to: